 We strongly urge parents to clearly mark every item of your child's so that lost property can be reclaimed or returned promptly.
-Items of lost property are stored at the school office.
+Items of lost property are stored near the school tuckshop.
 At the end of each term any items or articles still not collected, will be placed in the second-hand uniform pool for distribution or disposed of.
 Children are not to bring expensive toys, swap cards and electronic games etc to school.